silicon-gorge/mr-tyrant/README.md

 GET /1.x/applications/{env}/{app-name}/{commit}/{properties-set} (returns a specific set of properties for this application/environment combination at the specified commit level)

+GET /1.x/applications (returns a list of all the applications which have repositories in any environment).

+GET /1.x/applications/{env} (returns a list of all the applications which have repositories in the specified environment).

+POST /1.x/applications (creates new application repositories in 'dev' and 'prod' environments.
+Application name specified in body).

 ## List Commits

 ### Resource Details